Sastrop/April24/README.md

 demo on creating a repo

 ## This repo shows how we can make basic changes
-I am demoing a index.html file
+I am demoing an index.html file